 In addition to their ability to collect leads, live chat tools are effective because they allow you to provide personalized and responsive customer service, even outside of traditional business hours (whether through a chatbot or outsourced chat agents, which tawk.to offers for $1/hr).

 Live chat software can be integrated with lead capture functionality so you can collect and store information about your website visitors.

 This can include details such as their name, contact information, and areas of interest.
 Then, you can use that information to personalize your follow-up messages and prioritize leads based on their level of engagement or other qualifying factors.

 Tawk.to is a full-featured option that you can use for free.

 Lead Capturing Lead Magnets

 Most people can’t think of lead generation without thinking about lead magnets.
-Lead magnets are the lure we use to get people to submit their contact information, but it can be difficult to create digital products, tools, and experiences that are valuable to potential customers.
+Lead magnets are the lure we use to get people to submit their contact information on a landing page, but it can be difficult to create digital products, tools, and experiences that are valuable to potential customers.

-There are two tools that not only make it easier to create lead magnets but also capture the leads for you.
+There are two marketing tools that not only make it easier to create lead magnets but also collect the leads for you.